fog/fog/lib/fog/rackspace/docs/cloud_servers.md

     image_id="3afe97b2-26dc-49c5-a2cc-a2fc8d80c001"
   >

-We will be unable to preform any actions to this server until it reaches an `ACTIVE` state.
+You will be unable to perform any actions to this server until it reaches an `ACTIVE` state.
 Since this is true for most server actions, Fog provides the convenience method `wait_for`.

-Fog can wait for the server to become ready like so:
+Fog can wait for the server to become ready as follows:

 	server.wait_for { ready? }

-***Note:** The `Fog::Compute::RackspaceV2::Server` instance returned from the create method contains a `password` attribute.
+**Note**: *The `Fog::Compute::RackspaceV2::Server` instance returned from the create method contains a `password` attribute.
 The **`password` attribute will NOT be present in subsequent retrievals** either through `service.servers` or `server.servers.get my_server_id`*.

 ### Additional Parameters
 The `create` method also supports the following key values: